 - Linking in Author Bio to a website which is nowhere related to Author (Not mentioned in author social media accounts like not show as contributor or linkedin Google+ profile)

-I digged more into this and I am of the opinion that Author bio is main source for Google to find that site linked in Bio matches with the social profile of Author.
+I digged more into this and I am of the opinion that Author bio is main source for Google to find that site linked in Bio matches with the social profile of the Author.
 For example

 Organic Bio with organic links